rackerlabs/design-system/_component_design/table-control.md

 ## Best practices

-Consider the following best practices when you construction a table control:
+Consider the following best practices when you construct a table control:

-- xxxxxx.
+- On the top of the table, a filter button is always the last button in a button group.
-- xxxxxx.
+- If you add checkboxes to table rows, list the checkbox first.
+If you include a cog and not a checkbox, list the cog first. xxxxxx.
 - xxxxxx

 {% endcolumn %}